twosigma/git-meta/doc/architecture.md

 1. We use symbolic-meta-refs as push-targets in sub-repos; as the contents of a symbolic-meta-ref are immutable (a given symbolic-meta-ref can point to only one commit), we are always guaranteed to be able to update them when needed.
-1. Using the omega repo strategy to store sub-repo refs together with meta-repo refs allows us to use forking and to implement submodule creation and deletion with normal Git operations.
+1. Using our server-side repo strategy  allows us to use forking and to implement submodule creation and deletion with normal Git operations.

 # Performance